darioems/lightbulb/tools/aws_lab_setup/aws-directions/AWSHELP.md

 ![users](users.png)

+On the right side, pick the tab "Security credentials".
 Now you need to either add a new user

 ![add-user](add-user.png)

 OR find the user you want to add credentials <- this is more common

 ## Add Credentials
-Make sure to save this!!
+You need to create a new access key, only then will the necessary key and key ID be shown.
+Make sure you save them somewhere!!
 (But don't upload to GitHub or someone will start mining Bitcoins on your account)

 ![create-key](create-key.png)